Sivag1203/Sivag1203/README.md

 About Me :
 I am a Full Stack Developer <img src="https://media.tenor.com/BYWKHPuT7YcAAAAi/discord-discordgifemoji.gif" width="30"> from India.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a software engineer and contributing to the front end and back end of building web applications.
 - :seedling: Exploring Technologies.
 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-SIVA-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sivaganesh-natarajavel-567a56237/)